rhejos/slotmachine_bash/README.md

 # slotmachine_bash
  ## Beginner Project
-This project goes over how to simulate a slot machine using bash script.
+This project was created to help anyone starting out with bach scripting.
+The example in this project is creating a slow machine with user input.